tarantool/doc/doc/reference/reference_sql/sql.rst

 What Tarantool's SQL manual delivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following five parts of this document are: |br|
+The following parts of this document are: |br|
-The :ref:`SQL Beginners' Guide <sql_beginners_guide>` explains the basics of relational database management and SQL in particular. |br|
 The :ref:`SQL User Guide <sql_user_guide>` explains "How to get Started" and explains the terms and the syntax elements that
 apply for all SQL statements. |br|
 The :ref:`SQL Statements and Clauses <sql_statements_and_clauses>` guide explains, for each SQL statement, the format and the rules